Elections of 5 June 2021

 On Saturday, 5 June 2021, regular municipal elections will be held in Latvia.
 Unlike previous municipal elections, there will be a significantly smaller number of local government and councillors to be elected.
 In the result of the administrative territorial reform, which currently is carried out, there will be 42 municipalities in Latvia instead of the previous 119, while the number of councillors will fall by almost half.

-In municipal elections, voters are expected to be able to vote at any polling station in their municipality.
-This is provided for by amendments to the City Council and Municipality Council Election Law and amendments to the Electoral Register Law.
-It is planned that at the polling station a member of the polling station commission will scan the voter's passport or identity card and make sure that the voter is on the electoral list of the respective municipality, as well that his or her participation in the elections is not already registered.
-The system will register the voter in the electronic voter list, while a member of the polling station commission will record the voter information on the voters list, where the voter will sign up for the receipt of electoral materials.
+In municipal elections, for the first time, voters will be given the opportunity to vote at any polling station in their municipality.
+At the polling station, the election commission’s employee will scan the voter's passport or identity card and make sure that the voter is included in the voter list of the respective municipality and that there is no indication of his or her participation in the elections in the register.
+If the voter has the right to vote, the polling station commission will register the voter in the electronic voter register and write additional information about the voter into the voters list, where the voter will sign up for the receipt of electoral materials.

 Citizens of Latvia and other Member States of the European Union over the age of 18 have the right to participate in local government elections.
 Citizens of the European Union must be registered in the Population Register of Latvia 90 days before the elections in order to participate in local government elections in Latvia.
 All voters must be registered in the Electoral register.
 Voters have the right to vote in the municipality where they have their registered residence 90 days before the election day or in the municipality where they own real estate registered in accordance with the procedures specified by law.

 Lists of candidates, pre-election programmes